tiq-lang/solver/papers/type-packs/type-packs.md

 impl<[Args]> FnOnce(Args..) for Foo { ... }
 ```

-But packs are not the only new entity that can be expanded.
-Type patterns can also serve as the expansion target:
+There are situations where one would want to modify elements of the type pack in some way.
+To do so we use type expansion patterns:

 ```rust
 impl<[Ts]> ((&mut Ts)..) { ... }
 ```

-In this example `(&mut Ts)` is called a type pattern.
 Type patterns can be used in other places as well, which we will discuss in the following section.

 ## Constraining type packs